 Here are my thoughts on that best lesson ever:

-Wide stance, spine tilted well away from the target such that upper body weight feels as if over right hip and leg, head well behind ball, left shoulder up right shoulder down, driver twelve inches behind the ball, club-head outside the target line with the ball closer to the heel of the club’s face rather than its center point “sweet-spot,” left arm straight and tense, right arm extended yet relaxed with a little play in elbow such that it’s readied to fold on backswing.
+Wide stance, spine tilted well away from the target such that upper body weight feels as if over right hip and leg, head well behind ball, left shoulder upright shoulder down, driver twelve inches behind the ball, club-head outside the target line with the ball closer to the heel of the club’s face rather than its center point “sweet-spot,” left arm straight and tense, right-wing extended yet relaxed with a little play in elbow such that it’s readied to fold on backswing.

-Having made a living as a golf journalist, and having a nose for a good story, I knew, when taking note of the unorthodox setup elements presented by Todd, I was witnessing more than breaking news.
-I was witnessing groundbreaking news!
+Having made a living as a golf journalist, and having a nose for a good story, I knew, when taking note of the different setup elements presented by Todd, I was witnessing more than breaking news.
+I saw groundbreaking news!

 What I found ironic about this setup position, particularly the upper body tilt, and shared with Todd, is that I had a sense of being positioned, virtually, in the impact position, which raised my level of confidence.

 Moe shared these secrets or missing links for employing the most innovative method of swinging a golf club, invented through intuition and trial-and-error practice, hitting up to a thousand balls per day, with Todd, who passed them onto me during what I call my Best Ever Golf Lesson.